Ultupharma conducts research in two directions for antibiotics discovery and development:

 1) New antibacterial compounds in nature

-Already Pasteur observed that “la vie empêche la vie” but it was not until Fleming observed the chemical war between microorganisms that this resulted in the first potent antibiotic, penicillin.
+Already Pasteur remarked that “la vie empêche la vie” but it was not until Fleming observed the chemical war between microorganisms that this resulted in the first potent antibiotic, penicillin.

-A novel method for isolation of bacteria producing antibacterial peptides were recently published in Frontiers in Microbiology: Selective isolation of multidrug-resistant Pedobacter spp., producers of novel antibacterial peptides.
-This method resulted in the peptides of the ULT3 programme (ACS Chemical Biology: Isopedopeptins A–H: Cationic Cyclic Lipodepsipeptides from Pedobacter cryoconitis UP508 Targeting WHO Top-Priority Carbapenem-Resistant Bacteria).
+A novel method for isolation of bacteria producing antibacterial peptides was recently published in Frontiers in Microbiology: Selective isolation of multidrug-resistant Pedobacter spp., producers of novel antibacterial peptides.
+This method resulted in the peptides of the ULT3-programme (ACS Chemical Biology: Isopedopeptins A–H: Cationic Cyclic Lipodepsipeptides from Pedobacter cryoconitis UP508 Targeting WHO Top-Priority Carbapenem-Resistant Bacteria).
 In the future, this approach is expected to continuously yield many additional new antibiotic compounds for evaluation as putative new antibiotic drugs.

 2) Repurposing nucleoside analogues in combination with other known compounds

 The mode of action is likely to involve several targets, including direct inhibition of the bacterial DNA polymerization (1) and lowering the pool of thymidine available for DNA synthesis via three different mechanisms (2-4).
 The uridine component increases the effect of the other two components.
-In addition, it also decreases toxicity of the nucleoside analogues and has an anti-inflammatory effect.
+In addition, it also decreases toxicity of the nucleoside analogues and has an anti-inflammatory effect and might reduce biofilm formation.
 This could be important in many infections where an anti-inflammatory effect can be beneficial.
 This includes sepsis, urinary tract infections, Helicobacter pylori infections and several pulmonary infections.
-Uridine supplementation has been shown to have an anti-inflammatory and anti-fibrotic effect in an animal model of pulmonary fibrosis, and to improve intestinal barrier integrity and reduce incidence of diarrhea in piglets.
+Uridine supplementation has been shown to have an anti-inflammatory and anti-fibrotic effect in an animal model of pulmonary fibrosis, and to improve intestinal barrier integrity and reduce incidence of diarrhea in piglets [Wu et al., J. Sci.
+Food Agric.
+100:3709-3718 (2020)].